blockbasenetwork/node/README.md

 2. Buy RAM: Buy 10k of RAM for your account.

 3. Get CPU and NET: A BlockBase node uses a lot of CPU and a good amount of NET.
-We recommend buying renting the required CPU and NET through REX.
+We recommend renting the required CPU and NET through REX.
 To learn more about REX click [here](https://eosauthority.com/rex_history/).

-4. Ensure you have always enough CPU and NET: Buying REX rents you CPU and NET for one month only, so this could pose a future problem for your node because it may run out of resources.
+4. Ensure you have always enough CPU and NET: Renting CPU and NET through REX lasts for one month only, so this could pose a future problem for your node because it may run out of resources.
 To ensure your node has always enough resources, we recommend the [Charm service by Chintai](https://arm.chintai.io/).
 You can very easily configure this service to always buy REX for your account when you need the resources.
 We use it on our nodes and we highly recommend them.

 5. Transfer BBT (The BlockBase token) to that account.
 You will need BBT as a SR or a SP.
 SRs use BBT to pay to SPs for running their sidechain.
 And SPs pledge BBT as collateral that they will lose if they fail to provide the service accordingly.
 In both cases BBT has to be staked.